 - What other symptoms or warning signs occur with a headache (such as weakness, nausea, sensitivity to light or noise, appetite changes, changes in attitude or behavior)

-You should also tell your doctor if you've been treated in the past for headaches and what medications (both prescribed and over-the-counter) you have taken in the past and what medications are currently being taken.
-Don't hesitate to list them, bring the bottles, or ask your pharmacist for a printout.
+You should also tell your doctor if you've been treated in the past for headaches, what medications (both prescribed and over-the-counter) you have taken in the past, and what medications you currently take.
+Also bring any tests you’ve had for headaches, such as X-rays and other imaging scans.
+That may help you avoid unnecessary tests.

 Physical and Neurological Exams to Diagnose Headaches

-After completing the headache history portion of the evaluation, the doctor will perform a complete physical and neurological exam.
+After collecting your headache history, the doctor will perform a complete physical and neurological exam.
 The doctor will look for signs and symptoms of an illness that may be causing the headaches, such as:

 - Fever or abnormalities in breathing, pulse, or blood pressure